How to Create a Local Ubuntu Package Cache with Apt-Cacher-NG

 Add Apt Proxy Repo

-In my client machine 92 packages can be updated, 43 updates are security updates which is available.
-We have already applied the same updates for cache server.
+In my client machine, 92 packages can be updated, and 43 updates are available for security updates.
+We have already applied the same updates for the cache server.
 So, that the packages will now be cached in apt-cacher.
-If I’m updating this client machine it won’t take too much time to get packages from internet.
+If I’m updating this client machine it won’t take too much time to get packages from the internet.

 Package Update Info